 Hold it in your dominant hand when cutting meat with a steak knife.
 Grip the knife handle with your fingers, placing the index finger on the top of the knife, where the blade meets the handle.

-To make your cut, pierce the steak with your fork to hold it steady, then cut through the meat.
+Pierce the steak with your fork to hold it steady, then cut through the meat to make your cut.
+Holding it this way will give you greater control over the blade and let you put pressure to steady the knife as you cut.
 This way, you should be able to cut with ease!
-Holding it this way will give you greater control over the blade and let you put pressure to steady the knife as you cut.
+(Read more about What a Santoku Knife Used For – Important Addition to Any Knife Set)

 Other Uses for Steak Knives